Last of the Mobile Hot Shots: Reception

 Vincent Canby, writing for The New York Times, reviewed the film as a "slapstick tragicomedy that looks and sounds and plays very much like cruel parody—of Tennessee Williams", and he further remarked that the film "is haunted by ghosts of earlier, more memorable Williams characters who are easily identifiable even though there have been some changes in sex and color."

 The Los Angeles Times said it "can only be recommended as outrageous camp."

 Variety called it a "comic opera travesty" starring "all stumbling puppets manipulated by a catcher’s-mitted Lumet" and "will find whatever audience it has in those who are not yet sated on still another story of Dixie degradation."

-Filmink called it "spectacularly miscast" and argued that the film would help bring an end to Tennessee Williams' popularity with Hollywood studios.

 In 1982 Lumet said "I have never seen this film a second time and would be afraid to hate it, but, on the other hand, there is a certain humor, a richness, and there are such interesting characters, that maybe I wouldn’t dislike it that much!
 That play was a bit more extravagant than the others, without the usual lyricism."

 Gore Vidal said in 1976 it was "a real lousy film.
 Sidney Lumet somehow contrived something peculiar with the sound, you could not understand anything that was being said - which could have been a blessing, but it was mysterious in effect."